arjun-menon/pypage/docs/index.rst

 -  Easy to pick up.
 Syntax similar to Python's.
 -  You need an eval-based template engine.

+PyPage can be used in conjunction with the static site generator Alteza_ to build websites.

 PyPage supports Python 3.x and 2.7, and has been tested (using test_cmd_) on CPython and PyPy.